CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 ### Version 6.2.0 (April 3, 2024)

 #### New Features
-* Extends the push primer callback for permission denial when cancel button is clicked on `PromptForSettings` alert dialog.
+* Extends the push primer callback to notify permission denial when cancel button is clicked on `PromptForSettings` alert dialog..

 #### Bug Fixes
 * Fixes a crash due to `ClassNotFoundException` for `CTBackgroundJobService`.